Helping Your Child at Home

 Here at Featherby, there are always opportunities for parents and carers to be involved in their child’s learning.

 From reading and maths to singing and dancing, there is guaranteed to be something for everyone!

 At Featherby each child is expected to read at home daily, whether that is to an adult (for developing readers) or independently (for fluent readers).

-Children are responsible for changing their own reading books, with their reading records being monitored when the child is heard to read during guided reading.
+From Year 2 onwards, children are responsible for changing their own reading books, with their reading records being monitored when the child is heard to read during guided reading.